choojs/choo-scaffold/README.md

   Commands:

     store       generate a new store
     view        generate a new view
+    component   generate a new component

   Options: